ArashPartow/exprtk/readme.txt

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-[17 - HIERARCHIES OF SYMBOL TABLES]
+[SECTION 17 - HIERARCHIES OF SYMBOL TABLES]
 Most situations will only require a single symbol_table instance to be
 associated with a given expression instance.